microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/01-Plan-WVD-Architecture.md

 1. Networking
 1. FSLogix

 ## Success Criteria

-This Challenge will be succesfully completed when you have created a document defining all of the parameters that will be used in the deployment challenges.
+- Created a document defining all of the parameters that will be used in the deployment challenges.

 ## Learning Resources